twilight-rs/twilight/README.md

 ### `twilight-standby`

-`twilight-standby` is an event processor that allows for tasks to wait for a message to come in.
+`twilight-standby` is an event processor that allows for tasks to wait for an event to come in.
 This is useful, for example, when you have a reaction menu and want to wait for a reaction to it to come in.

 ## Examples